pentalpha/tetris-on-terminal/README.md

 #### ADC:

-- A potenciometer in /sys/bus/iio/devices/iio:device0/in_voltage1_raw
+- A potenciometer in /sys/bus/iio/devices/iio:device0/in_voltage1_raw.
+Moves the current piece to the left and to the right.

-- A LDR sendor in /sys/bus/iio/devices/iio:device0/in_voltage3_raw
+- A LDR sendor in /sys/bus/iio/devices/iio:device0/in_voltage3_raw.
+Decreasing the light over the sensor (with the user's hand, for example) will force the current piece to fall to the bottom.

 #### GPIO:

-- An input button in /sys/class/gpio/gpio115;
+- An input button in /sys/class/gpio/gpio115.
+Pressing the button rotates the piece.

 ### The full circuit on the protoboard: